 Problems can arise in our relationship, just as in any other relationship.
 If you are not satisfied with any area of our work, please raise your concerns with me at once.
-Our work together will be slower and harder if your concerns with me are not worked out.
 I will make every effort to hear any complaints you have and to seek solutions to them.
 If you feel that I, or any other therapist, has treated you unfairly or has even broken a professional rule, please tell me.
-You can also contact the state psychological association or marriage and family therapy association and speak to the chairperson of the ethics committee.
+You can also contact the state psychological association and speak to the chairperson of the ethics committee.
 He or she can help clarify your concerns or tell you how to file a complaint.
-You may also contact the MN Board of Psychology and/or the MN Board of Marriage and Family Therapy to file a grievance.
+You may also contact the MN Board of Psychology to file a grievance.

 In my practice as a therapist, I do not discriminate against clients because of any of these factors: age, sex, marital/family status, race, color, religious beliefs, ethnic origin, place of residence, veteran status, physical disability, health status, sexual orientation, or criminal record unrelated to present dangerousness.
 This is a personal commitment, as well as being required by federal, state, and local laws and regulations.
 I will always take steps to advance and support the values of equal opportunity, human dignity, and racial/ethnic/cultural diversity.
-If you believe you have been discriminated against, please bring this matter to may attention immediately.
+If you believe you have been discriminated against, please bring this matter to my attention immediately.